juancarlospaco/faster-than-requests/README.md

 </details>

-# multipartdata2str()
+## multipartdata2str()
 <details>

 **Description:**
 Takes MultiPart Data and returns a string representation.
 Converts MultipartData to 1 human readable string.
+The human-friendly representation is not machine-friendly, so is not Serialization nor Stringification, just for humans.

 **Arguments:**
 - `multipart_data` MultiPart data, optional, list of tupes type, must not be empty list, example `[("key", "value")]`.